KeithPallo/KRR_final_project/README.md

 # Knowledge Representation and Reasoning

 ## Project Description
-Academic Advisor for Computer Science Majors at Northwestern University
+This project is building an Academic Advisor for Computer Science Majors at Northwestern University using knowledge representation and reasoning.
+All knowledge representation and reasoning are stored in [Cyc-style](https://en.wikipedia.org/wiki/Cyc) microtheories.

+### Highlights
+Analogical Mapping (via the Structure-Mapping Engine)

 ## Team Members:
 - Nico Tyjeski